oliviergimenez/R2ucare/README.md

 ## Yet to be done

 1. Stuff to write
+    + test codes on several single- and multi-site datasets - and debug errors
     + add gof for recoveries
     + add gof for mixture of recapture and recoveries (Rachel)
     + add test for heterogeneity (Anita)